lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 Another kind of supervised learning is called ***classification***.

 Classification is a technique that we can use to predict which class, or category, something belongs to.
 Its simplest variant is the binary classification where we predict whether entities belong to one of two classes.
-It is often used to find if something is true or false about the entity.
+It is often used to check if something is true or false about the entity.